davidgundry/MathsForCS/_course/graph-theory/directed-graphs.md

 permalink: /course/directed-graphs/
 ---

 Sometimes connections in a graph are one-way: imagine roads in a one-way system.
-Such a graph is called a **directed graph**.
-We will learn about directed graphs and what we can do with them.
+Such a graph is called a directed graph.
+We will learn about directed graphs and different ways of formalising graphs.

 Watch the video and then answer the questions below.

-### Video not yet available
+## Eight-minute video

+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/Wh7KbxV2FrE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can also view this video [on YouTube](https://youtu.be/Wh7KbxV2FrE)

 ---